hnc198/AzurePowerBI/README.md

 # Microsoft Cloud Azure PowerBI Workshop
 This is a comprehensive and growing library of Power BI resources to help **lead workshops and develop skills** in specific areas of Power BI by way of dedicated Modules.

+As an overview, the workshop will discuss Power BI solution architectures, provide the basics of obtaining and connecting to data sources, creating data models and visualizations, how to publish and share those results, and how to embed objects into client-side applications.

 ## Target audience
 -	Application developer
 -	Infrastructure architect